-11. LINKS TO THE COUNCILS CORPORATE PLAN AND FUTURE GENERATIONS - SUSTAINABLE DEVELOPMENT
+12. LINKS TO THE COUNCILS CORPORATE PLAN AND FUTURE GENERATIONS - SUSTAINABLE DEVELOPMENT

-- 11.1 The proposals in this report are consistent with the priorities of the Council's Corporate Plan, in particular "Place creating neighbourhoods where people are proud to live and work": - 11.2 These proposals are also consistent with the Well-being Goals under the Wellbeing of Future Generations (Wales) Act 2015:
+- 12.1 The proposals in this report are consistent with the priorities of the Council's Corporate Plan, in particular "Place creating neighbourhoods where people are proud to live and work": - 12.2 These proposals are also consistent with the Well-being Goals under the Wellbeing of Future Generations (Wales) Act 2015:

-A healthier Wales - a society in which people's physical and mental wellbeing is maximised and in which choices and behaviours that benefit future health are understood.
-A Wales of cohesive communities - attractive, viable, safe and well connected communities.
+• A healthier Wales - a society in which people's physical and mental wellbeing is maximised and in which choices and behaviours that benefit future health are understood.

-12. CONCLUSION
+• A Wales of cohesive communities - attractive, viable, safe and well connected communities.

-12.1 Dog fouling remains a significant concern for the Council and for those who live, work and visit the County Borough and is a serious risk to human health, particularly amongst children.
+13. CONCLUSION

-- 12.2 The Public Spaces Protection Orders in relation to dog controls has allowed the Council to introduce a range of reasonable and proportionate restrictions on the use of publicly accessible land across the County Borough and helped control the harmful activities of irresponsible dog owners whilst allowing responsible dog owners to continue to exercise their dogs without undue restrictions. - 12.3 Despite the introduction of the orders in October 2017 however there remains a minority of dog owners who do not clean up after their dogs or keep them under control.
-Therefore officers consider it vital the orders, which would ordinarily expire on 30th September 2020, are renewed for a further period in order to maintain the significant benefits the orders have had in relation to dog fouling and ensure appropriate powers remain in place to deal with the minority who continue to flout the laws. - 12.4 Cabinet is now asked to consider initiating the necessary consultation to extend, and if appropriate vary the Dog Control PSPOs as outlined in the report.
+- 13.1 Dog fouling remains a significant concern for the Council and for those who live, work and visit the County Borough and is a serious risk to human health, particularly amongst children. - 13.2 The Public Spaces Protection Orders in relation to dog controls has allowed the Council to introduce a range of reasonable and proportionate restrictions on the use of publicly accessible land across the County Borough and helped control the harmful activities of irresponsible dog owners whilst allowing responsible dog owners to continue to exercise their dogs without undue restrictions. - 13.3 Despite the introduction of the orders in October 2017, and their renewal in October 2020 there remains a minority of dog owners who do not clean up after their dogs or keep them under control.
+Therefore officers consider it vital the orders, which would ordinarily expire on 30th September 2023, are renewed for a further period of three years in order to maintain the significant benefits the orders have had in relation to dog fouling and ensure appropriate powers remain in place to deal with the minority who continue to flout the laws. - 13.4 Cabinet is now asked to consider initiating the necessary consultation to extend, and if appropriate vary, the Dog Control PSPOs as outlined in the report.